RaffaeleSgarro/ceci-n-est-pas-une-pipe/README.md

 Development notes
 =================

-The blue component in transport blob (the PNG) contains:
+The transport blob (the PNG) contains:

 - the length (number of bytes as a Java `int`) of the secret message.
 Read with `ObjectInputStream.readInt()`
 - headers in a `Map<String, Serializable>`.
 Read with `ObjectInputStream.readObject()`
-- the encrypted message
+- the encrypted message (each byte is the blue component in the transport pixel)
 - final padding